 Macintosh apples in the fall in Vermont are just about the best thing ever.
 You know what we mean: fresh, crisp, tart.
 Mmmm.
 Hard to beat.
 But not impossible.
 Sometimes you need a little sweet to balance all that tartness.
 Enter the caramel apple.
 With real caramel.
 Dipped in nuts.
-And maybe even a little chocolate drizzled on at the end for an artistic flair.
-And you can make them all on your own.
+And maybe even a little organic dark chocolate drizzled on at the end for an artistic flair.
+With a little help, you too can make these delicious caramel apples on your own.

 The ingredients are really quite simple (see recipe below) but you will need a candy thermometer.
 The rest is all technique— grip ‘n twist and dip ‘n roll, cool for about 10 minutes and then enjoy!